Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 Possible complications

-In advanced cases, the nerve fibers atrophy, the mobility of the fingers is impaired due to the lack of innervation.
+In advanced cases, the nerve fibers atrophy, and the mobility of the fingers is impaired due to the lack of innervation.
 Untimely therapy often leads to loss of sensory and motor function of the fingers.

-Learn more about characteristic features and methods of treating the knee joint.
+Find out more about characteristic features and methods of treating the knee joint.

-Effective treatment options rheumatoid arthritis at home using folk remedies are described on the page.
+Effective Treatment Options rheumatoid arthritis at home using folk remedies are described on the page.

 Prevention measures